-I have been a Selle SMP saddle dealer for over 5 years as of 2018.
-I carry all types of SMP saddles and can order any saddle to have it in my shop in three to five days.
+I began carrying SMP saddles in 2013.
+I carry all types of SMP models and can order any saddle to have it in my shop in three to five days.
 Additionally, I keep stock of common choices and colors on hand in the shop.
 In most cases, this means I have one saddle in every model in stock, in black with steel rails.
 They are available in several different colors, with steel or carbon rails.

 In my opinion, SMP makes the best product on the market by a significant margin.
 Saddles are a highly personal choice, and one type of saddle won’t work for every rider out there, but in my experience SMP saddles are an ideal solution for approximately 90% of the riders I see who are looking for a new saddle or who are open to changing.